saxijing/zeus/README.md

 (2) In sections with **sudden changes in curvature**, the lateral distance error is between -1.0m and 1.5m, which can ensure the safety of conventional roads with two or more lanes, and the angle error is ±2°, which is also within the allowable error range.

-# 1 Download directory
+# 1 Local Path of Repository
-Install carla ROS Bridge in Ubuntu environment, and then download the above files to the "carla-ros-bridge/catkin_ws/src/ros-bridge" directory.
+Install carla ROS Bridge in Ubuntu environment, and then clone the repository to the "carla-ros-bridge/catkin_ws/src/ros-bridge" directory.

+# 2 Introduction to Zeus Project

-# 2 Introduce each ROS package
+## 2.1 Introduction to each ROS package

 * __carla_sensor_result:__ Python ROS node, used to obtain information in the Carla simulator, including ego vehicle's state, obstacle information, etc.
 * __zeus_common:__ C++ ROS package, implemented some class and function definitions shared by planner and controller modules, including the representation of ego vehicle and object, coordinate system transformation, etc.
 * __zeus_library:__  C++ static library, which is the functions' implementation of zeus_common.